Back to Blog

 6. In-Stay Guest Services and Issue Routing

-During the stay itself, guests often have service requests, questions, or minor issues they would rather handle via messaging than by calling the front desk or walking to the lobby.
-An AI chatbot handles routine in-stay requests instantly and escalates genuine issues to the right staff member immediately.
+During the stay, guests would often rather text than call the front desk or walk to the lobby.
+A chatbot handles the routine stuff instantly and routes anything real to the right staff member right away.

-What this looks like in practice: A Maldives water villa guest messages at 9 PM asking for extra towels, a late checkout extension to 1 PM, and the password for the private villa WiFi.
-The chatbot confirms the towel request (routing it to housekeeping via webhook), checks checkout extension availability, responds with the WiFi credentials, and handles all three tasks without waking a front desk agent.
+What this looks like in practice: A Maldives water villa guest messages at 9 PM for extra towels, a late checkout extension to 1 PM, and the villa WiFi password.
+The chatbot confirms the towel request (routed to housekeeping via webhook), checks checkout availability, sends the WiFi credentials — three tasks handled without waking a front desk agent.

-Why it works: In-stay service speed directly impacts review scores.
-TripAdvisor and Google review analysis consistently shows that guests mention response time and staff availability as key satisfaction drivers.
-At a premium beach resort where nightly rates start at $500+, guests have high expectations.
-A chatbot that handles routine requests immediately—at any hour—removes the most common source of minor friction.
+Why it works: Response speed during the stay shows up directly in review scores.
+TripAdvisor and Google review patterns consistently flag response time and staff availability as satisfaction drivers.
+At a premium resort charging $500+ a night, guests expect fast answers.
+A chatbot handling routine requests immediately, any hour, kills the most common source of small friction.

 Key features: